hamchang0123/epic-om/README.md

 3. **Parameter**, storing the scripts for parameter estimation
 4. **Sensitivity**, storing the scripts used in parameter sensitivity analysis for
   - relative infectiousness of subclinical infections
-  - measure that recommends the canclleation of public events
+  - measure that recommends the cancellation of public events

 ### :bulb:Coding